 The world has become more complex.
 Enforcing tax laws is not as simple as it was a few decades ago.
 Average tax returns for large corporations now reach 6,000 pages.
 And more complicated partnerships have skyrocketed from less than 5% of total income in 1990 to over a third today.
 As a result, the tax gap - the amount of unpaid taxes - has grown to enormous levels.
 It's estimated at \$7 trillion over the next decade.
-And since the IRS has lacked the resources to effectively audit high earners - whose audits are more complex and take more time - these high earners are responsible for a disproportionate share of unpaid taxes.
-To illustrate: In 2019, the top one percent of Americans was estimated to owe over a fifth of unpaid taxes - totaling around \$160 billion.
+And since the IRS has lacked the resources to effectively audit high earners - whose audits are more complex and take more time - these high earners are responsible for a disproportionate share of unpaid taxes - totaling around \$160 billion.
 Data shows that less than half of all taxes from more complex sources of income are paid.
 Yet nearly all taxes due from wages and salaries - which are earned by ordinary Americans - are paid.